 - Gasses from cooking appliance and water heaters

 - Formaldehyde and other chemicals used in building materials

 In some instances, a central air conditioning system can actually worsen your allergy symptoms.
-For example, if your air conditioner isn’t properly maintained or if there is condensation in the duct work work due to leaking duct work this can lead to mold.
+For example, if your air conditioner isn’t properly maintained or if there is condensation in the ductwork due to leaking ductwork this can lead to mold.
 Which is a major irritant for most allergy suffers.